MinnPost/legislature-tracker/README.md

 # Legislature Tracker

 An application to keep track of what is going on in a state legislature.
-Using editorial expertise and the Sunlight Lab's Open States API, this application aims to create a curated view of what is going on in a state's legislature.
+Using editorial expertise and the Sunlight Lab's Open States API, this application aims to create a curated view of what is going on in a state's legislature session.

 ## Data